To the Members of

 Report on the Audit of the Standalone Financial Statements

-We have audited the standalone financial statements of MaproIndustries Limited ("the Company") which comprise the Balance sheet asat 31st March 2019 and the statement of Profit and Loss statement of changes in equityand statement of cash flows for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.
+We have audited the accompanying financial statements of M/s MAPRO INDUSTRIESLIMITED(the company) which comprise the Balance sheet as at 31st March2021 the Statement of Profit and Loss and Cash Flow Statement for the year then endedand a summary of the significant accounting policies and other explanatory information.

 Basis for Opinion